Skip to main content

 A StorageGRID system consists of multiple types of grid nodes at one or more data center sites.

-See the descriptions of grid node types.
+Learn about the grid node types.

 Deployment topologies

 The StorageGRID system can be deployed to a single data center site or to multiple data center sites.
+The maximum number of sites per deployment is 16.

 Single site